dbohdan/messagebox/README.md

 open source, non-copyleft and had no external dependencies like the .NET Framework.

-Another goal of this project is to create a framework that makes building and running the tests for a simple Windows program with MinGW surprisingly easy and pleasant.
+Another goal of this project is to create a framework that makes building a simple Windows program with MinGW and running the tests for it surprisingly easy and pleasant.

 ## Binary downloads

-You can download a prebuilt .exe file on the [Releases](https://github.com/dbohdan/messagebox/releases) page on GitHub.
+You can download a prebuilt .exe file from the [Releases](https://github.com/dbohdan/messagebox/releases) page on GitHub.

 ## Use example